twelvelabs-io/twelvelabs-js/README.md

 ### Search

+To search for relevant video content, you can use either text or images as queries:

+- **Text queries**: Use natural language to find video segments matching specific keywords or phrases.
+- **Image queries**: Use images to find video segments that are semantically similar to the provided images.

+**Search using text queries**

-To perform a search request, use the example code below, replacing the following:
+To perform search requests using text queries, use the example code below, replacing the following:

 - **`<YOUR_INDEX_ID>`**: with a string representing the unique identifier of your index.
 - **`<YOUR_QUERY>`**: with a string representing your search query.
 Note that the API supports full natural language-based search.
 The following examples are valid queries: "birds flying near a castle," "sun shining on water," and "an officer holding a child's hand."